Aaron Hernandez found not guilty of murder

 (CNN)Aaron Hernandez was found not guilty of two counts of murder on Friday in the killing of two men in a drive-by shooting outside a Boston nightclub in July 2012.

-The former NFL star faced eight counts in all, including two of murder and a charge of witness intimidation for allegedly shooting his former friend in the face in an attempt to silence him.
+The former NFL star faced eight counts in all, including two of murder and three of armed assault.
+He also faced a charge of witness intimidation for allegedly shooting his former friend in the face in an attempt to silence him.

 Hernandez was found guilty of just one count: illegal possession of a firearm.